§-Quick questions

 What is delivery you can control?Show answer

-You cannot change being nervous, but you can control a few things that make a real difference.
+You cannot change being nervous, but you CAN control a few things that make a real difference to how a talk lands:

 What are interviews?Show answer

-A job interview is a high-stakes spoken text.
-Prepare answers to likely questions (your strengths, why you want the job, a time you solved a problem) but do not memorise them stiffly.
-Speak clearly, give specific examples, and ask one question of your own at the end to show interest.
+A job interview is a spoken text with unusually high stakes and a single, formal audience.
+Prepare answers to likely questions (your strengths, why you want the role, a time you solved a problem) but do not memorise them stiffly.
+Speak clearly, give specific examples rather than vague claims, and ask one question of your own at the end to show genuine interest.
 The register is formal and polite but warm.

 Have a question we have not covered?